stefan-hoeck/idris2-sqlite3/docs/src/README.md

 ## Next Steps

-I'm planning to write a proper tutorial for this library explaining in detail how to use it and also discussing some of the design decisions that led to the current implementation.
-This is still work in progress, so stay tuned.
+There is a [tutorial](docs/src/Tutorial.md) that describes in more detail what is currently available as well as how and why things are implemented the way the currently are.

 ## Credits